lorenzomazzante/ML01/README.md

 # ML01

-Repositorio para la materia ML01 - UTC
+Repository for ML01 (Machine Learning for Everyone), subject studied in UTC - 2025